• Skip to primary navigation

 • Bring to a boil, turn down the heat, and simmer, uncovered, for 45-60 minutes until the chicken is cooked through.

-• Remove the chicken legs from the pot and leave it until cool enough to handle.
-Remove skin and bones.
+• Remove the chicken legs from the pot and leave them until cool enough to handle.
+Then, remove the skin and bones.

 • Strain the broth into a clean soup pot and keep the carrots.